Sunrise rainbow over Limestone Lakes Basin. Height of the Rockies Provincial Park British Columbia

 Skiing Manning Park

-In summer hikers in Manning Park can find some great trails offering high views and meadows of wildflowers.
-In winter the park offers a network of cross-country ski trails in addition to the small Gibson Pass downhill ski area.
+In summer, hikers in Manning Park can find some great trails offering high views and meadows of wildflowers.
+In winter, the park offers a network of cross-country ski trails in addition to the small Gibson Pass downhill ski area.
 Backcountry skiers and snowshoers can also find fresh snow and solitude on the Fat Dog ski route to the Brothers Mountain group.

-On this trip, I took advantage of both the Nordic trails and downhill ski runs.
+On this trip, I took advantage of both the Nordic trails and the downhill ski runs.
 Manning Park’s Gibson Pass Ski Area offers a bit of a unique experience in the Pacific Northwest.
 Most ski areas in this region receive a copious amount of heavy wet snow, often referred to as Cascade Concrete.
-Manning Park, on the other hand, often has colder powdery snow, due to its more inland location.
+Manning Park, on the other hand, often has colder powdery snow due to its more inland location.

 North Cascades Winter, Manning Provincial ParkManning Park in Winter #64780 Purchase